MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 > [!NOTE]
 > The temperature setting isn't available for the o1 model, so the slider is disabled when the o1 model is selected.

+## Upoming Model Updates
+4o mini model will be replaced by 4.1 mini model during the first week of July 2025.
+At this date, existing prompts running on 4o mini will now run on 4.1 mini, and default model will now be 4.1 mini.
+4.1 mini rates in credits and messages are the same as 4o mini, so there won't be any change from licensing perspective.
+4.1 mini release will come with higher maximum context window (1M tokens), and support of image and document input.

+4.1 model will GA in the second half of July 2025, and 4o model will be replaced by this 4.1 model in the same timeframe.
+That means existing prompts running on 4o  will run on 4.1 after this update.